 Its treasury shares account for EUR 62,000 of its share capital.
-The treasury shares were purchased in financial years 2010/11 and 2011/12.
+The treasury shares were purchased in the 2010/11 and 2011/12 financial years.

 The capital reserves consist of share premiums received from various capital increases in the past.